Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 We will use a Python package named [gunicorn](https://pypi.org/project/gunicorn/) to launch our Flask API on Render.

 `gunicorn` is capable of running Flask apps so that they can handle multiple simultaneous requests, which is very important for production web applications.
+Web frameworks often come with a small, built-in development server (in this case, our `flask run` command), but we shouldn't use that when deploying our app to be used publicly.

 We should confirm that the package `gunicorn` is in the project's `requirements.txt` file.